New to Campus? Click here for the New Enrollment Guide

 How often will I need to authenticate with Duo?

-2-Factor Authentication will be required for every UC Merced service that currently requires you to log in via the Single Sign-On page (email, MyUCMerced, Banner, UCPath, Box, etc).
-When you authenticate, you can choose to have Duo remember you for 8 hours, but you may have to Duo more than once per day if you use multiple browsers, computers, or devices.
+2-Factor Authentication will be required for every UC Merced service that currently requires you to log in via the Single Sign-On page (email, UC Merced Connect, Banner, UCPath, Box, etc).
+When you authenticate, you can choose to ”trust browser” which will keep you authenticated for 14 days, but you may have to authenticate more than once per day if you use multiple browsers, computers, or devices.

 Have more questions?